Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You may not store it in front of the house, or even in the driveway, unless it is behind the front building line.
 Please refer to the City's Code of Ordinances for more information or contact the Code Compliance Officer, Linda Barbour, at 713-662-8237 or e-mail: firstname.lastname@example.org.

 For more urgent matters, you may also contact the City's Code Compliance Officer at 713-662-8237 or email@example.com to report the problem.
 Please leave detailed information and your name and contact numbers so the Code Compliance Officer can be in touch if there are questions regarding your concern.

 No. The City's Zoning Regulations prevent a building located in a residential district from being used strictly as a business or an office.
 A room in the home or garage may be used as an office as long as the owner of the business is living in the house.
 Under all circumstances, the zoning regulations are meant to preserve the integrity of the residential neighborhood.

 Yes, and it applies to construction-related situations that would require a tree disposition permit.
 You can refer to Chapter 9, Article XI of the City's Code of Ordinances for more information.

-If the property is undergoing new construction, remodeling, demolition or lot clearing, you must obtain a tree removal permit.
+If the property is undergoing new construction, remodeling, demolition or lot clearing, you must obtain a tree removal permit which can be obtained via the SmartGov portal.
 It is required for:

 No. Such types of signs are prohibited within the Bellaire City limits.
 To view all prohibited signs, refer to Sec.
 24-1008 of the City's Code of Ordinances.